Jamesbarford/holyc-lang/README.md

 This compiler is built from scratch in c.
 Currently it is non optimising, converting the AST to x86_64 assembly code which is fed into gcc to assemble.

+## Compatability
+Currently the this will compile x86_64 assembly and works on linux and intel macs.

+## Building
+Run `make`, then run `make install` this will install the compiler and holyc libraries for strings, hashtables, io, maths etc... see ./src/holyc-lib/

 ## Differences
 - `auto` key word for type inference, an addition which makes it easier to write code.